verrazzano/docs/content/en/docs/customize/nfs.md

          --set serviceAccount.name=nfs-svc-acc-nfs nfs-subdir-external-provisioner/nfs-subdir-external-provisioner
       ```

     d.
-As a default, list only one storage class.
+Only one storage class should be listed as the default.
 If required, edit the other storage classes and delete the following annotation:

      ```
      $ storageclass.kubernetes.io/is-default-class: "true"